benmurden/nginx-pagespeed-buildpack/README.md

-# Heroku Buildpack: NGINX with PageSpeed
+# Heroku Buildpack: NGINX with PageSpeed and SSL support

-Nginx-pagespeed-buildpack vendors NGINX compiled with PageSpeed inside a dyno and connects NGINX to an app server via UNIX domain sockets.
+buildpack-nginx-pagespeed-ssl vendors NGINX compiled with PageSpeed inside a dyno and connects NGINX to an app server via UNIX domain sockets, all with SSL support.

 ## Motivation